wkeeling/selenium-wire/README.rst

     pip install selenium-wire

-If you get an error about not being able to build cryptography, you may be running an old version of pip.
-Try upgrading pip with ``python -m pip install --upgrade pip``, and then re-run the above command.
+If you get an error about not being able to build cryptography you may be running an old version of pip.
+Try upgrading pip with ``python -m pip install --upgrade pip`` and then re-run the above command.

 Browser Setup
 -------------

-No specific configuration should be necessary except to ensure that you have downloaded the `ChromeDriver`_ and `GeckoDriver`_ for Chrome and Firefox to be remotely controlled - the same as if you were using Selenium directly.
+No specific configuration should be necessary except to ensure that you have downloaded the `ChromeDriver`_ and `GeckoDriver`_ for Chrome and Firefox to be remotely controlled, the same as if you were using Selenium directly.
 Once downloaded, these executables should be placed somewhere on your PATH.

 .. _`ChromeDriver`: https://sites.google.com/a/chromium.org/chromedriver/